rmarc29/UnifiedTalentGuides/README.md

 ## Version
 Remember, this is a Beta (v0.2), improvements are coming.
+You **WILL** experience frame bugs, missing icons, incorrect talents and so on ...

 -- Feel free to fork and modify stuff around